 In partnership with Saastamoinen Foundation and in collaboration with Cove Park and Scottish Sculpture Workshop, we now launch Ecologies in the Making: Sculpting Futures, a new artists’ residency programme in Scotland focusing on making practices in a time of climate breakdown.
 The programme invites applications from those who are already exploring ecologies of making and from those who wish to (re)focus or build relationships with the more-than-human in our warming world.
 The aim is to support artists to research and develop ecological methods and contexts for their artistic practice.

 MFA or DFA alumni of the Academy of Fine Arts who work with sculptural methods or material processes can apply for the programme.
 Applications are welcome from graduates at any stage in their career.
 The residency is divided into two separate yet interconnected periods to allow for two distinct areas of development; the first two-month residency will take place at Cove Park in Argyll and Bute, and the second two-month residency at the Scottish Sculpture Workshop in Aberdeenshire.
-The residency is scheduled for autumn 2022 and the open call ends on January 23rd 2022.
+The residency is scheduled for autumn 2022 and the open call ends 30 January 2022.

 The selected artist will live and work at Cove Park from mid-August to early October 2022.
 Cove Park is located in rural Argyll on the west coast of Scotland, one hour north of Glasgow.
 The residency includes self-contained accommodation units, studios and communal facilities.